dhis2/training-docs/content/design_for_data_use/tg_legends.md

 #### Show how to have pre-defined legends associated with data elements and indicators

 Now that we have created a legend, we are able to associate it with data elements and indicators as well as using it analysis.
 Navigate to maintenance -> indicator and find the indicator "EMIS - Gross Enrolment in primary."
 If you open it up you will see a legends box where you can add your legend to the indicator.
 If you do this, the indicator will maintain an association with that legend and automatically be used in analysis when legends are enabled unless other options are selected for it.
+This process is identical for both data elements and indicators.

 ![indicator-legend](images/legends/indicator-legend.png)